rstudio/rstudio-conf-2022-program/data-science-in-production/r-shiny-conception-to-cloud.md

 talk_id: 22136
 talk_slug: r-shiny-conception-to-cloud
 talk_type: regular
+talk_tags: [process, production, shiny]
 session_slug: data-science-in-production
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: R Shiny - From Conception to the Cloud
+talk_title: "R Shiny - From Conception to the Cloud"
 # A short version of the title, suitable for small displays
 talk_title_short: R Shiny - From Conception to the Cloud
 # A link to your talk's materials, when ready